Lansdale in the News

 Oldies But Goodies

 Over the years, many product technologies have come and gone as customers demand more functions, better reliability, and lower cost.
 This evolution of technology has forced major suppliers to discontinue older technologies to make room for the new.
 Life cycles have grown shorter for these products as they become more complex.
 While this change is good for 99 percent of the users, there will always be a small percentage of the market that does not change because of the high cost to redesign and the risks of design failure with the new technology.
 The military market is a prime example of this.
 Over 80 percent of the weapons systems in use today were designed in the 70s and 80s when IC technology revolutionized system performance by shrinking size and increasing functionality.
-Those same designs are still advanced enough — even today — to keep
+Those same designs are still advanced enough even today to keep number 1 in military weaponry.
+It is becoming harder to justify new products when the old designs work fine (F-22 versus F-15 or B-52 still in service after 50 years).
+In the end, life cycle management is as important as performance and cost in a system’s survival.

 Contact: Lansdale Semiconductor, Inc.,